FTTH TERMS AND CONDITIONS

 2.1 This agreement shall commence on the date on which SADV activates the service, such activation being at our sole discretion, and shall endure for the period as stipulated on the Services Contract.

 2.2 If at any time during the currency of the Agreement, the customer upgrades the service, then the effective date in respect of the service/s as upgraded shall be the date when the upgraded service/s first commences.

-2.3 Either party hereto shall be entitled to terminate this Agreement by way of 1 calendar month’s prior written notice of termination to be effective at the end of the Initial Period.
-Such notice shall be deemed to have been received when emailed to email@example.com.
+2.3 Either party hereto shall be entitled to terminate this Agreement by way of 1 calendar month’s prior notice of termination to be effective at the end of the Initial Period.
+Such notice shall be deemed to have been received when logged on the SADV Customer Portal.